-The net premiums written to statutory surplus ratio represents the ratio of net premiums written, after reinsurance ceded, to statutory surplus.
+The net premiums written to statutory surplus ratio represents the ratio of net premiums written to statutory surplus.
 This ratio measures the Company's exposure to pricing deficiencies in its current book of business.
 The higher the ratio, the greater the impact on surplus should pricing prove inadequate.
+Statutory surplus is determined using accounting principles prescribed or permitted by the insurance subsidiaries' state of domicile and differs from GAAP equity.